byui-cit/wdd131/src/prove/blog-1.md

 ```

 <p>
-			What element would be the container and which elements the items?
+			...what element would be the container and which elements the items?
 			What selector would you use to select the container?
 		</p>
 <details>